manuka/structured-elements/README.md

 Type: `(a: Element, b: Element) => number`

-By default, the `array` and `collection` in a new mirror will be in the same order as the data you build it from.
+By default, the `array` and `collection` in a new mirror will be in the same order as the data that we build it from.

-This default sort order is not guaranteed if you also supply a base mirror to the `base` option.
+This default sort order is not guaranteed if we also supply a base mirror to the `base` option.
 In that case, the new mirror will most likely contain all of the elements from the base mirror and then any new ones afterward.

-When you need the data to be ordered in a specific way, you can pass a sort function.
-This behaves just like a compare function that you would pass when you call `.sort` on the data as an array, since it uses that same function under the hood.
+When we need the data to be ordered in a specific way, we can pass a sort function.
+This behaves just like a compare function that we would pass when calling `.sort` on the data as an array.
+It uses that same process in its underlying implementation.

 Please note that this option slows the performance of the build process by a modest amount, although this is only noticeable with significantly large data sets.